AudioHackLab/norns/readme-setup.md

 matron waits for crone to finish loading before entering the main event loop.

-Note.
-The OSC udp port to control it bind at: 10111
+Note: The OSC rx port to control matron bind at: 10111 .
 To see the virtual oled screen run `xvncviewer 127.0.0.1:5901`

 ### 3. launch `maiden` the web UI client (optional)